Do you want to become an author and finally learn how to write a book?

 Publishing a book on Amazon helped me earn almost a $1,000 in my first month as a full -time blogger.
-Publishing is a great side hustle and incredibly rewarding to share your work with readers around the world.
+Self-publishing is a great side hustle and is an incredibly rewarding way to share your work with readers worldwide.

-Ten or twenty years ago it was nearly impossible as you had to land a book deal, work with an artist, editor and maybe even a book agent.
+Thankfully, it’s never been easier to publish a book.
+Ten or twenty years ago it was nearly impossible as you had to land a book deal, work with an artist, editor and maybe even find an agent.

-It wasn’t until April of this year until it became a published, hard copy and Kindle book.
-One of the biggest reasons it took so long is because of lack of planning.
+It took years from when I first started writing to actually getting it published.
+One of the biggest reasons it took so long was because of lack of planning.

 I had no structure to writing, no deadlines, and zero sense of urgency.
 Then in 2017, I decided I had to publish it before my 30th birthday.